LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 Tip: to find latitude and longitude of locations, you can use Google maps, switch on photo's and select a photo at the location of the map.
 Click the photo, then click `Show in Panoramio` and a new page opens that contains the locations where the photo was taken.
-An alternative is to use Google-earth, and point the mouse to the location.
-Google earth shows latitude and longitude of the mouse location at the bottom of the screen.
+An alternative is to use `Google Earth`, and point the mouse to the location.
+Google-Earth shows latitude and longitude of the mouse location at the bottom of the screen.

 Now, open the `Output` tab in the panel on the left hand side.
 Here, you